 In writing this article we risk dividing parents, safety experts, cyclists, non-cyclists and everyone else.
 Whether or not to wear a helmet as an adult is a hot topic, and emotions run very high whenever it is mentioned.
 Add kids safety into the mix, and it gets extremely contentious.
-But, there really is no simple right or wrong answer to the question “should my child wear a bike helmet?”
+If you’re in the UK, there is no law that states cycle helmets are compulsory, and each family needs to weigh up the pro’s and con’s when answering the question “Should my child wear a bike helmet?”

 A very brief summary of the pro’s and con’s of wearing a cycle helmet is given below, with details of where to go for more information.
 We hope this helps you make an informed decision.